StaticSharp/FFMpegInstaller/README.md

 FFMpegInstaller
 ========================
-FFMpegInstaller is a set of nuget packages (FFMpegInstaller.*) for convenient usage of FFmpeg with C# based projects.
+FFMpegInstaller is a set of NuGet packages (FFMpegInstaller.*) for convenient usage of FFmpeg with C# based projects.

 Usage
 -----
-Install a nuget package, corresponding to a target platform (currently only FFMpegInstaller.Windows.x64 is abailable).
+Install a NuGet package, corresponding to a target platform (currently only FFMpegInstaller.Windows.x64 is abailable).
 When your project is built FFmpeg binaries will be copied to output folder.
 Absolute path for ffmpeg/ffprobe binaries can be read in runtime with `FFMpegInstaller.Discover.InstallationDirectory`

 Versioning
 ---------------